 Tonight I had the privilege to talk to the team at the Werribee branch of Ambulance Victoria.
-I was given the brief to talk on something to do with paediatric respiratory problems so I thought I would focus on one of their most common presentations – asthma.
+I was given the brief to talk about something to do with paediatric respiratory problems, and I thought I would focus on one of their most common presentations – asthma.

-Asthma is a common condition and affects one in ten Australians.
-Approximately 17.2% of all kids in Victoria have been diagnosed with it.
-The incidence in Aboriginal or Torres Strait Islanders is higher at around 20%.
-Whilst a large number of these will never need to go to hospital, of those that do go, 43% per cent need admission.
-This is much higher than their adult counterparts.
-A large number can be safely managed at home with their pre-written asthma action plan (though only 41% of kids under 15 years of age have one) but some children are more at risk of critical or life-threatening asthma than others.
-Fortunately, the death rate in the under 15-year-old sub-population is around 0.2 per 100,00 people.
+Asthma is such a common condition, affecting one in ten Australians.
+In Victoria alone, approximately 17.2% of all children have been told by a doctor that they have asthma.
+The incidence in Aboriginal or Torres Strait Islanders is higher at around 20% .
+Whilst many of these will never need to go to the hospital, 18824 children in NSW were taken to hospital.
+Of these, 43% need admission – much higher than their adult counterparts.
+Many can be safely managed at home with their pre-written asthma action plan (though only 41% of kids under 15 have one), but some children are more at risk of critical or life-threatening asthma than others.
+In 2009 (the latest dataset from AIHW), there were 411 asthma-related deaths.
+Fortunately, the death rate in the under-15-year-old sub-population is around 0.2 per 100,00 people.
+It is hard to tease the data as National Mortality Database lumps all deaths between 5-34 years.

-Risk factors for a more severe attack include:-
+Risk factors for a more severe attack in children include:-

-- A previous severe asthma attack requiring an ICU admission
+- Previous severe asthma attacks especially ICU admission

-- Two or more hospital stays because of asthma in the last year
+- Two or more hospital stays due to asthma in the last year

 - Use of more than two reliever inhalers in the last month